-A 5-minute walk from Akasaka-mitsuke Station brings guests to Kaiseki Tsujitome, a two-star restaurant quietly set among office buildings in Motoakasaka.
+A 5-minute walk from Akasaka-mitsuke Station brings guests to Kaiseki Tsujitome, a 1-star restaurant quietly set among office buildings in Motoakasaka.
 A renowned establishment, Tsujitome is a long-established restaurant specialized in kaiseki cuisine (tea-ceremony dishes).

 The first-generation proprietor, Tomejiro Tsuji, learned cha-kaiseki cuisine (a multi-dish meal followed by a tea ceremony) from the 13th head of Urasenke School of Tea in Kyoto and started a catering business to send chefs to prepare kaiseki meals for tea ceremonies.
 The second-generation proprietor, Kaichi Tsuji, opened a cha-kaiseki restaurant in Tokyo to offer wider awareness to the cuisine.
 The present third-generation proprietor, Yoshikazu Tsuji, trained under Rosanjin Kitaoji, known as an artist, gastronome, and culinary explorer.
 His teachings were transferred to chef Tatsumi Fujimoto, who demonstrates his culinary skills for Tsujitome today.

 The menu follows the flowing style of cha-kaiseki cuisine, starting with an appetizer of sashimi or vinegared fish or vegetables, followed by simmered fish or chicken with vegetables in clear soup; an assortment of sea and mountain delicacies; an assortment of simmered vegetables; a grilled meat or fish; a delicacy to accompany Japanese sake; a bowl of soup; and a bowl of rice, finishing with seasonal fruits, sweets, and thin matcha tea.